 Illegal, Unreported, Unregulated Fishing

-IUU is a global issue that accounts for 26 million tons of fish (10-23 billion dollars) and is often closely tied with other criminal or illicit activities.
+IUU is a global issue that accounts for 26 million tons of illegally-caught fish (10-23 billion dollars) and is often closely tied with other criminal activities.
 While IUU generally occurs on the high seas and in developing nations, US fisheries and industries are not immune from IUU.
 In the United States, fishermen who adhere to international and domestic laws are undermined by those who engage in this IUU fishing.
 Additionally, the conservation goals intended by these laws are eroded by IUU fishing.
 For example, a 2019 report to congress identified Mexico as one of the countries engaged in IUU fishing in US waters.
 Mexico-flagged fishing vessels have notoriously illegally fished in the Gulf of Mexico for the controversy-riddled red snapper.

 Reducing Burdensome Regulations